-The school director then prepares an independent written recommendation either concurring or disagreeing with the recommendations of the school promotion and tenure committee and submits both reports to the responsible dean(s) no later than the date published on the Provost's calendar.
-A copy of the reports is retained in school personnel files.
-The director provides copies of both reports to the candidate at the time they are submitted to the dean(s).
+The school director then prepares an independent written recommendation either concurring or disagreeing with the recommendations of the school promotion and tenure committee and submits both reports to the college promotion and tenure committee no later than the date published on the Provost's calendar.
+A copy of the reports is retained in the candidate's personnel file.
+The candidate is provided copies of both reports at the time they are submitted to the college promotion and tenure committee.